First-order sentences in random groups I: universal sentences: Bounding the length of short solutions

 We will use real trees and the shortening argument.
 There is a standard set of ideas on how to obtain a limit action on a real tree, given a sequence of actions of a finitely generated group $G$ on a sequence of hyperbolic spaces for which the corresponding hyperbolic constants tend to $0$.
 In many cases, under different assumptions, one can prove that the limit action can be analyzed using, what is called, the Rips machine and in addition the limit actions can be ``shortened" by a family of automorphisms called modular automorphisms and are encoded in the JSJ decomposition of the ``limit group" when such decomposition exists.
 All these techniques are known under the general term ``the shortening argument".
 For results of this kind we refer the reader to \cite{ReWe}.

-We will show that in the case of random groups with $d<1/16$ and fixed length of defining relators all standard arguments go through.
+We will show that in the case of random groups with $d<1/16$ we can use some sort of a shortening argument.
 In this case some extra difficulty arises because our spaces (before rescaling) do not have bounded hyperbolicity constants.
 Hence standard arguments to prove that, in the limit action, tripod stabilizers are trivial or stabilizers of arcs are abelian fall through.
 There is a remedy for that once one observes that in small cancellation groups, for $C'(1/8)$, the geodesics between points in their Cayley graphs are much more ``rigid" than in a general hyperbolic group.
-We will exploit these properties together with the fixed length of the defining relators to prove that indeed in our setting one can use Rips machine and the shortening argument in order to obtain the desired result.
+We will exploit these properties to prove that indeed in our setting one can use Rips machine and the shortening argument in order to obtain the desired result.